astropy/reproject/docs/celestial.rst

 * ``'nearest-neighbor'``: zeroth order interpolation
 * ``'bilinear'``: first order interpolation

+Additionally, one can control the calculation of the Jacobian used in this algorithm with the ``center_jacobian`` flag.
+The Jacobian matrix represents how the corresponding input-image coordinate varies as you move between output pixels (or d(input image coordinate) / d(output image coordinate)), and serves as a local linearization of the coordinate transformation.
+When this flag is ``True``, the Jacobian is calculated at pixel grid points by calculating the transformation at locations offset by half a pixel, and then doing finite differences on the resulting input-image coordinates.
+This is more accurate but carries the cost of tripling the number of coordinate transformed done by this routine.
+This is recommended if your coordinate transform varies significantly and non-smoothly between output pixels.
+When ``False``, the Jacobian is calculated using the pixel-grid-point transforms that need to be computed anyway, which produces Jacobian values at locations between pixel grid points, and nearby Jacobian values are averaged to produce values at the pixel grid points.
+This is more efficient, and the loss of accuracy is extremely small for transformations that vary smoothly between pixels.
+The default (``False``) is to use the faster option.

-Broadly speaking, the algorithm works by approximating the footprint of each output pixel by an elliptical shape in the input image which is stretched and rotated by the transformation, then finding the weighted average of samples inside that ellipse, where the weight is 1 at the center of the ellipse, and 0 at the side, and the shape of the weight function is given by an analytical distribution (currently we use a Hann function).
+Broadly speaking, the algorithm works by approximating the footprint of each output pixel by an elliptical shape in the input image which is stretched and rotated by the transformation (as described by the Jacobian mentioned above), then finding the weighted average of samples inside that ellipse, where the weight is 1 at the center of the ellipse, and 0 at the side, and the shape of the weight function is given by an analytical distribution (currently we use a Hann function).

 To illustrate the benefits of this method, we consider a simple case where the reprojection includes a large change in resoluton.
 We choose